Chenopodium berlandieri: Yield

-Nutritional value and special compounds
+Nutrition

-As with other Amaranthacae species, Chenopodium berlandieri is rich in macronutrients of proteins, carbohydrates and fats, as well as micronutrients including vitamins and minerals.
+As with other Amaranthaceae species, C. berlandieri is rich in macronutrients of proteins, carbohydrates and fats, as well as micronutrients including vitamins and minerals.
 Its high nutritional quality has given rise to researching its use for food security in rural populations.

 The leaf nutritional content, expressed per 100 g of fresh weight: 0.2 kJ Fat, 3.45 kJ Protein, 3.17 kJ total dietary fiber (primarily insoluble fiber; 8.3% to 12.8% of the recommended daily intake), 111.8 kJ energy, 2.21 kJ available carbohydrates.
 The leaves are sources of phytochemicals and nutritional compounds.
 They have shown significant contents of protein, inorganic nutrients of Calcium (Ca), Iron (Fe) and Magnesium (Mg).
 It also has a high percentage of oleic, linoleic and linolenic acids, which are essential for human nutrition, and highest total flavonoids index (TFI) when compared to other Amaranthacae species.

 The plant is a good source of fiber and has high flavonoids concentration, such as quercetin and kaempferol, which have high antioxidant potential.
 Leaves have been analyzed to contain higher chlorophyll content compared to other Amaranthacae species, which is nutritionally relevant, as it has been reported to reduce reactive oxygen species.

 The seeds are gluten free.
 Like other quinoa and amaranth species, proteins in the seeds are of particularly high nutritional value due to high concentration of essential amino acids.
 Safety concerns have been raised around saponins, which are toxic, though mostly to fish.
 In the plant, the saponin quantity is too small to harm humans.
 Studies have shown that some saponins may form insoluble complexes with minerals, such as zinc and iron, thus negatively affecting absorption and bioavailability of nutrients in the gut.
 Saponins are bitter, but break down during the cooking process, rendering them harmless and allowing nutrients to be bioavailable to humans.
 Cooking also reduces the oxalic acid content, which may also raise concerns.